-The certified value for the vehicle's range should not be considered an expected driving range.
-The certified value is obtained during special test cycles and is primarily intended to be used for comparisons between different vehicles.
+The certified value for the car's mileage should not be interpreted as an expected range.
+The certified value should primarily be used to compare different cars and is obtained during special test cycles.

-When the vehicle leaves the factory, or after a factory reset, range is based on the certified value.
+When the car is delivered from the factory, or after a factory reset, the range is based on the certified value.

-Once the vehicle has been driven for a while, range is instead based on historical driving patterns.
-The amount of history used depends on the battery's charge level.
-The lower the charge level of the battery, the more quickly the range adapts to changed driving patterns.
+When the car has been driven for a while, the range is based on historical driving patterns.
+The amount of history used depends on the battery's state of charge.
+Therefore, the less charge there is in the hybrid battery, the faster the range adapts to a changed driving pattern.

-There are a number of other factors in addition to historical trip data that affect range.
-The longest range is achieved under very favorable conditions when all factors positively influence range.
+In addition to historical trip data, there are several different factors that affect the range.
+The longest range is achieved under extremely favourable conditions when all factors have a positive impact.

 - temperature and weather